-The Escalade EXT is a five-passenger luxury SUV with a short bed; it is Cadillac's version of the Chevy Avalanche and features the impressive Midgate that converts the rear seats into additional pickup space.
+Escalade EXT is a five-passenger luxury SUV with a short pickup bed.
+The EXT is Cadillac's version of the Chevrolet Avalanche and features the clever Midgate that converts the rear seats into additional pickup space.
 A removable window and Midgate behind the rear seat make for versatile hauling options, including a pair of dirt bikes, 101 cubic feet of lockable space, or 4×8 building materials.
 Its combination of luxury and capability makes for an interesting hauler or tow vehicle.

 Similarly, the side-view styling is smoothly contoured, with no clunky side cladding.
 As with the front end, there is abundant chrome, including on the door handles, the exterior mirrors, side moldings, full-length roof rails (which provide anchor points for accessory crossbars for securing cargo on the roof) and ventilation ports above the front wheels; the latter is a styling trend, but on the Escalade they are not functional.

 Another clear response to market trends are the optional 22-inch chrome wheels, which visually plant the vehicle, completely filling the Escalade's huge wheelwells and making the standard 18-inch wheels look positively puny by comparison.
-They look great, though for reasons beyond cosmetics we prefer the 18-inch wheels.
+The 22-inch wheels look great, though for reasons beyond cosmetics, ride quality among them, we prefer the puny-looking 18-inch wheels.

 The pull-type door handles are easy to grasp, particularly appreciable in cold climates when wearing gloves.
 This type of door handle is more comfortable, less likely to snap away from your fingers and less likely to break fingernail than the more stylish, more aerodynamic kind.